Azure/deployment-stacks/TUTORIAL.md

 ## Protect managed resources against deletion

-The `--deny-delete` CLI parameter places a special lock on managed resources that prevents them from being deleted by unauthorized security principals (be default, everyone).
+The `--deny-delete` CLI parameter places a special lock on managed resources that prevents them from deletion by unauthorized security principals (be default, everyone).

 Following are the relevant `az stack sub create` parameters: